Summary

 Vera: Maybe.

-Vera: Yes, I think I know how it is worked because Ramana is the archetype of the heart, the opening of the heart where someone like Jesus is more archetype of wisdom.
-He’s the archetype of the heart.
-So, I think when you focus, your intention is on opening of the heart, you meet Ramana Maharshi.
+Vera: Yes, I think I know how it works, because Ramana is the archetype of the heart, the opening of the heart, whereas someone like Jesus is more the archetype of wisdom.

-Rick: So, what do you understand an archetype to be?
+Rick: So what do you understand an archetype to be?

 Vera: Yes, I think that’s also the issue with angels and reincarnation.